KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework11.md

 Figure 12.23
 ```
-- Adjacency matrix for top graph
+- Adjacency matrix for top graph with the numbered vertices.

 |   | 1 | 2 | 3 | 4 | 5 | 6 |
 |---|---|---|---|---|---|---|